Boise State vs. Wyoming NCAA Football Odds, Plays and Insights | November 12, 2021

 Wyoming Stats and Trends

-- Thus far this season Wyoming has two wins against the spread.
+- Wyoming has two wins against the spread in nine games this season.

-- Wyoming's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- Wyoming's games this season have eclipsed the over/under four times in eight opportunities (50%).

-- Wyoming is 2-2-1 against the spread and 4-1 overall in games when it puts up more than 20.9 points.
+- Wyoming is 2-2-1 against the spread and 4-1 overall when the team notches more than 20.9 points.

-- In games that Wyoming churns out over 398.8 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Wyoming totals over 398.8 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Cowboys have 15 giveaways this season, while the Broncos have 20 takeaways .
+- This season the Cowboys have 15 turnovers, five fewer than the Broncos have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.